musetronstar/tagd/README.md

 We can see the Spanish predicate `tiene piel` is available in English as `has fur`.

-Lets dump all the data we have entered so far to file so we can reuse it:
+Let's dump all the data we have entered so far to file so we can reuse it:

 	.dump /tmp/tutorial.tagl